- Search The Registry

 In 1922, Wilkins married Lucille Robinson who taught school in Chicago, was secretary to the women's division of the Methodist Church, and who also practiced law with her husband for 33 years.
 In 1953, Wilkins became the first Black to serve on the nine-member Judicial Council of the Methodist Church, when he was elected its secretary.
 The body is Methodism's nominal and administrative head.

 Wilkins was a member of Eisenhower's President's Committee on Governmental Employment Policy (PCGEP) board when he was with the Labor Department.
-In 1954, Wilkins was appointed by President Dwight D. Eisenhower as Undersecretary of Labor for International Labor Affairs, becoming the first Black to attend White House cabinet level meetings in the absence of his superior, Labor Secretary James Mitchell.
+In 1954, Wilkins was appointed by President Dwight D. Eisenhower as Undersecretary of Labor for International Labor Affairs, becoming the first Black to attend White House cabinet-level meetings in the absence of his superior, Labor Secretary James Mitchell.
 Wilkins had previously served the Eisenhower administration as acting chairman of the President's Committee on Government Contracts.

-Serving until 1957, Wilkins was U.S. representative on the governing body of the International Labor Organization.
-During his tenure with the administration he was a member of Equality Committee, working with Frederic Morrow, Val Washington, Joseph Douglas, James Nabrit Jr. and Samuel Pierce.
+Serving until 1957, Wilkins was a U.S. representative on the governing body of the International Labor Organization.
+During his tenure with the administration, he was a member of the Equality Committee, working with Frederic Morrow, Val Washington, Joseph Douglas, James Nabrit Jr., and Samuel Pierce.
 While investigating charges that Black voting rights had been violated, his work with the six-member Civil Rights Commission was hampered in Montgomery, Alabama when he was refused accommodation at the hotel where the other commission members were staying.
 He subsequently found a room for himself at Maxwell Air Force Base.
 When the commission tried to subpoena county voting records, they discovered that then-Circuit Judge George Wallace had seized the records and was threatening to jail any commission member who would interfere in his jurisdiction.

-After a public falling-out with the president over this, Wilkins was dismissed from his post by Eisenhower, and then went on to join the U.S. Civil Rights Commission in 1958.
+After a public falling-out with the president over this, Wilkins was dismissed from his post by Eisenhower and then went on to join the U.S. Civil Rights Commission in 1958.
 During a later election campaign, John F. Kennedy was quick to note that when Wilkins had been fired, he had been replaced by the son of one of the Republican Party's outspoken anti-civil rights advocates.
 His son, Jesse Wilkins Jr. was a proficient Mathematician and teacher.
 In 1959, Wilkins also became the first Black president of the Judicial Council of the Methodist Church.
 Jesse Wilkins Sr. died on January 19, 1959.